GRBF20/HSM-Classifier/README.md

 # HSM CLASSIFIER

-This project aims at building Machine Learning Algorithms for a Structural Health Monitoring problem.
+This project aims at building Machine Learning Algorithms for a particular Structural Health Monitoring problem.
 The dataset was obtained from a laboratory three-story structure, described in the ".pdf" doc uploaded to this repository.